Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
-2.4.8 :
+2.50 :
-- New users created in List of collaborators have the password: 1234.
+1. New users created in List of collaborators have the password: 1234.
 The user must change their password.
-- we'll be back to checking our posts and "Likes".
+2. Upcoming features :
+- Column name change
+- Add columns

 ## ✅ Questions / Answers